How to become a Trainer?

 • Participating in professional development activities for SLSSA Trainers.

-• Surf Life Saving SA has engaged Surf Life Saving QLD to deliver the Training and Assessing Skills Sets.
+• Surf Life Saving SA has engaged Surf Life Saving QLD to deliver the Volunteer Trainer Delivery and Assessing Skills Sets.

 Course will be delivered in a blended mode and involves: